 The Mechatronics Education Repository is a rich library of shared resources.
 Browse the curricula and syllabi of mechatronics programs and courses, student projects, research papers focused on mechatronics education, whitepapers, presentations and videos from workshops, and much more.

-Bachelor of Engineering - Mechatronics Engineering
+Bachelor of Science in Engineering - Mechatronics option

 To read the full description of this and other Mechatronics programs, visit the Forum, click 'Repository' on the main menu and browse the Curricula and Syllabi section.

 Mechatronics Education and Research at the University of Waterloo